 Jewel is an endurance sports and health & fitness trainer and coach who is passionately dedicated to helping others become holistically heathy in body, mind and spirit.

 As the non-medical member on the Stanford Medicine 25 team, Jewel provides the patients’ perspective in developing and promoting well-rounded Stanford Medicine 25 bedside exam best practices that represent a dialogue and partnership between doctor and patient.

-Our premedical students play a tremendous role in many of the Stanford 25 organizing sessions, contacting patients and helping create our skills symposium who have moved on to medical school.
+Our past students play a tremendous role in many of the Stanford 25 organizing sessions, contacting patients and helping create our skills symposium who have moved on to medical school.